 - Get your hands dirty!
 In the first semester, students will begin designing their own experiments!

-- Students will learn about the scientific method and critical analysis in the class and laboratory.
+- Learn about the scientific method and critical analysis in the class and laboratory.

 - Learn to think and reason like a scientist!